 - Place the fuel filter inside the fuel tank.

 Step 6: Check the Fuel System on a Shindaiwa String Trimmer

-Inspect the fuel tank, fuel lines and fuel cap.
-If you find leaks or cracks in tank or fuel lines, they must be replaced before operating the string trimmer.
+Inspect the fuel tank, fuel lines, and fuel cap.
+If you find leaks or cracks in the tank or fuel lines, they must be replaced before operating the string trimmer.